qtile/qtile/docs/manual/commands/index.rst

 * Commands can be :ref:`bound to keys <config-keys>` in the Qtile configuration file.
-* Commands can be :ref:`called through qtile shell <qshell>`, the Qtile shell.
+* Commands can be :ref:`called through qtile shell <qtile-shell>`, the Qtile shell.
-* The qsh can also be hooked into a Jupyter kernel :ref:`called iqshell
+* The shell can also be hooked into a Jupyter kernel :ref:`called iqshell
   <iqshell>`.
 * Commands can be :ref:`called from a script <scripting>` to interact with Qtile from Python.